MattiHyyppa/floor-plan-creator/README.md

 This project contains some end-to-end tests which have been implemented using [Playwright](https://playwright.dev/).

->NOTE: If you encounter problems when running the tests, check the [know issues section](#known-issues).
+>NOTE: If you encounter problems when running the tests, check the [known issues section](#known-issues).

 The tests can be run by launching the UI Mode with the command:
 ```